The Local Approach to Causal Inference under Network Interference: Empirical illustration

+We also test the hypotheses that $Y_{\alpha}$ and $Y_{\beta}$ are equal in distribution, and $Y_{\beta}$ and $Y_\gamma$ are equal in distribution, using the approximate randomization test described in Section \ref{sec:dist_test}.
+For the test of $Y_{\alpha} =_d Y_{\beta}$, we obtain p-values of $1.000, 0.680, 0.582$ for $q = 5, 10, 20$ respectively, which we interpret as providing no evidence against the hypothesis.
+For the test of $Y_{\beta} =_d Y_{\gamma}$, we obtain p-values of $0.065, 0.014, 0.049$ for $q = 5, 10, 20$ respectively, so that we have statistical significance at the $10\%$ level.\footnote{We note that, particularly in the case of the spoon network, there exist multiple rooted networks which are equidistant to the target rooted network both within and across villages; Figures \ref{fig:closest_knife_knife_vs_fork_jackson_testing}--\ref{fig:closest_spoon_fork_vs_spoon_jackson_testing} in Appendix \ref{sec:robust_app} provide depictions of these networks.
+As a consequence, the (arbitrary) selection of such rooted networks introduces additional randomness into the computation of the $p$-value.
+Appendix \ref{sec:robust_app} discusses the robustness of our results to these random selections.}

-Ultimately, we view these empirical results as potentially challenging the view that clustering does not play a role in favor exchange.
-This is because the first policy comparison (between knife and fork) constitutes and increase in support holding clustering fixed, but we found no evidence of a change in favor exchange.
+Ultimately, we view these empirical results as challenging the view that clustering does not play a role in favor exchange.
+This is because the first policy comparison (between knife and fork) constitutes an increase in support holding clustering fixed, but we found no evidence of a change in favor exchange.
 The second policy comparison (between spoon and fork) constitutes both an increase in support and clustering and we did find evidence of an increase in favor exchange.
-Our conclusion is that there may still be some role for clustering in explaining patterns of altruism in real-world networks.\footnote{We thank Ben Golub for helping us interpret these results in the context of \cite{jackson2012social}'s model.}
+Our conclusion is that there may still be some role for clustering to explain altruism in real-world networks.\footnote{We thank Ben Golub for helping us interpret these results in the context of \cite{jackson2012social}'s model.}